python-hyper/wsproto/README.rst

     $ wstest -m fuzzingclient -s ws-fuzzingclient.json

 This was written using Python 3.5.
-Python 2.7 has not been well tested yet.
+Python 3.4, 3.5 and 3.6 are being
+actively tested.
+PyPy3 will be tested once TravisCI gets it working again.
+Python 2.x is not supported.